 No. The law provides for certain exemptions, depending on the debtor's circumstances.
 In most cases, 30 per cent of net wages or salary, after the normal payroll deductions, can be garnished.

-Employment insurance and social assistance payment cannot be garnished, but there are no exemptions for money that is sitting in a bank account.
+Employment insurance and social assistance payments cannot be garnished, but there are no exemptions for money that is sitting in a bank account.

 If the garnishment means a real financial hardship for you, you can ask the court or registrar to cancel the garnishing order and return the money.
 If that happens, a payment schedule will be ordered.